jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The preferences-tab component arranges its children in a row and includes the GPT and View sections on the toolbar.
 # MarkdownCode > components > toolbar > home
 The home-tab component arranges its children in a row and includes the following child components: File, Edit, Undo, and Build sections.
+# MarkdownCode > services > Theme service
+The theme service saves and retrieves the selected theme using local storage.
+It allows for selecting a light or dark theme.
+Components use the service to apply the selected theme without needing to subscribe for changes.
+The main window refreshes when the theme is updated.
+# MarkdownCode > components > body
+The application's main body is represented by the body component, which includes a horizontal splitter that fills the entire area.
+On the left side of the splitter is an outline component, and on the right side is a vertical splitter.
+The vertical splitter has an editor component on top and a results view component on the bottom.
+The body component has an event handler for the 'onPositionChanged' callback of both splitters, which stores the new position values.
+When the body component is unloaded, the last positions of the splitters are saved in local storage.
+When the body component is loaded, the last positions are retrieved from local storage, but only if they fit within the current size of the component.
+If not, the vertical splitter uses 1/3 of the width and the horizontal splitter uses 1/3 of the height.
+# MarkdownCode > components > body > horizontal splitter
+The horizontal splitter manages the layout of 2 child components, allowing users to resize the panels above and below it.
+It has properties for the top and bottom components, the position of the bottom component, and a callback function for when the position value needs to be updated.
+The splitter includes a div component for dragging and triggering the callback.
+# MarkdownCode > components > body > vertical splitter
+The vertical splitter manages the layout of two child components, allowing users to adjust the width of the left panel while changing the size of the right panel.
+It has properties for the left and right components, position, and onPositionChanged callback.
+The splitter includes a div component for dragging and triggering the onPositionChanged callback.